NarubyRiverlione/steamboiler/memory-bank/activeContext.md

 7. Implement Condenser Calculations (if needed): In `src/utils/boilerCalculations.ts` or a new file `src/utils/condenserCalculations.ts`: Implement functions for condenser calculations (heat transfer, condensation rate, etc.) as needed by `condenserReducer`.

-8. Refine Component Communication: If the boiler and condenser components need to communicate directly (e.g., to indicate steam flow), ensure that the appropriate state variables and dispatch functions are passed through the `PowerPlantContext`.

-9. Testing and Refinement: After implementation, test the simulation thoroughly.
+8. Testing and Refinement: After implementation, test the simulation thoroughly.
 Verify that the condenser functionality works as expected.
 Refine parameters (cooling rate, etc.) for realistic behavior.
 Check for any errors or unexpected behavior.